apache/ws-wss4j/README.txt

 * What is WSS4J? *

-WSS4J is part of the Apache Web Services project.
-The link to all  Apache Web Service projects: http://ws.apache.org/
+WSS4J is part of the Apache Web Services project:

+http://ws.apache.org/

 Apache WSS4J is an implementation of the OASIS Web Services Security specifications